billuo/DIPDeblur/IQM/README.md

 ## Usage
 * Everytime before use you need to run 'iqm\_configure.m'.
-    * After configurating it automatically runs a simple test.
+    * After configurating it automatically runs a simple test, if its first argument is logical true.
 * Once properly setup, call iqm() to evaluate any supported metrics.
 * You can call iqm\_all() to evaluate *every* metrics on a given pair of images.
 * To get a cell array of names of available metrics, call iqm\_names() without arguments.